Man dies after falling from hot air balloon ride in Israel

 TEL AVIV, Israel (AP) — A man is dead after falling Tuesday from a hot air balloon mid-flight, Israeli police said.

-Police say the man, in his 20s, was a crew member who had been dangling from the basket when he fell from an unspecified height.
+The man, in his 20s, was a crew member who had been dangling from the basket when he fell, according to police.

+“I don’t know how this happened but he hung himself on the basket,” Amir Almog, the man’s employer, told reporters.

+He said the pilot told the man to jump when the hot air balloon was still close to the ground but that he insisted he would be able to hang on.
+The pilot could not immediately land and the man tumbled from the hot air balloon at a height of about 50 meters (164 feet), Almog said.

-Local police official Slava Bonchuk told Israeli Army Radio that an initial investigation revealed that the hot air balloon appears to have taken off with the man attached to the basket.
-He said passersby on the ground alerted police to the hanging crewman, who then informed the pilot.
+Local police official Slava Bonchuk told Israeli Army Radio that an initial investigation revealed that the hot air balloon appears to have taken off with the man clinging to the basket.
+He said police were alerted about the hanging crewman, who then informed the pilot.
 The man plummeted before the pilot was able to land the hot air balloon.

 Media reports said the balloon and its 14 passengers onboard landed safely after the incident.